SarahMcNelis/Portfolio/README.md

 ## About me
 Hello!
 My name is Sarah and I am a Data Analyst.
 I have recently completed a Higher Diploma in Science in Computing in Data Analytics from Atlantic Technological Unniversity (ATU), Galway.
 I did this postgratuate degree part-time while working full-time in my current position as Cargo Administration Agent in Worldwide Flight Services, Shannon Airport.

 Like many others, the Coronavirus Pandemic hit the avaition industry quite hard.
-Ireland was host to many lockdowns and it seemed to me that cargo would never fly again.
-In the Summer 2020, I took time to decide what my plan B was.
-I had a desire to return to third level education again but the question remainded, what to study?
+Ireland was host to many lockdowns and it seemed that cargo would never fly again.
+In the Summer 2020, I took time to decide on plan B. I had a desire to return to third level education but the question remained, what to study?

 I realised I have a passion for investigation and analysis.
 I saw this course become available at ATU, attended an open-day where I spoke to lectures, applied and was successful.
 I studied part-time for two years with the hope of becoming a full-time Data Analyst.
-In May 2021, I graduated from ATU with First Class Honours.
+In May 2023, I graduated from ATU with First Class Honours.

 I am currently seeking employment in the IT industry as a Data Analyst.
-You can view my [CV here]()
+You can view my [CV here]().

-Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/sarah-mcnelis-09112a242)
+Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/sarah-mcnelis-09112a242).

 <br>